Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 Average Amazon referral fee across most categories

-Range: 6% (personal computers) to 45% (Amazon device accessories).
+Range is 6% for personal computers up to 45% for Amazon device accessories.
 Apparel under $15 dropped to 5% effective January 2024.
-Referral fees apply regardless of fulfillment method.
+This fee applies to every sale regardless of how you fulfill it.

 Amazon Fee Schedule 2025

-Minimum FBA fulfillment fee per unit (small standard items)
+FBA fulfillment fee per unit for small standard items (4 oz or less) in 2026

 $39.99